 This month, Pelago celebrates its ninth year of life as a web development agency.
 In those nine years we’ve worked on 339 projects for 105 clients.
 We’ve built everything from basic brochure web sites to complex data crunching web applications.
 And we’ve dealt with just about every type of client you can imagine.
-Here are some lessons on running a web development agency that we’ve learned along the way.
+Here are some lessons on how to run a successful business that we as a web development agency have learned along the way.

 1. Choose like-minded partners who share your vision

 A typical web development agency will be started by multiple partners.
 It is important that the partners share common goals and have skills that are diverse in a complementary kind of way.
 You don’t want one person getting stuck with all of the peripheral duties like IT, HR, and Legal.
 It’s best if you can distribute these tasks across all owners.
 It’s like Tom Waits sings: “We’re chained to the world, and we’ve all got to pull.”
 You are in this for the long term, make sure your cohorts are too.

 For whatever reason, some clients are known to make outlandish demands.
 These demands are harder to deflect when you are first starting out because you need the business.
 But as you become more established, you need to know when to be the nice guy and when to say no. The problem with being nice all the time is that it sets a precedent.
 You’ll say “sure, I can knock that out by tomorrow” because, what the heck, today is a slow day.
 The next time the client has a quick need, they won’t understand why you can’t help them out as quickly as you did the last time.
 If clients become too accustomed to quick turnarounds, they will start shuffling their internal deadlines around the expectation that you will be available at the last minute, and that is when you really get into trouble.